How to Tie down a Kayak or Two Kayaks With Retractable Ratchet Straps

 Tie down 2 kayaks on roof rack

-Step 2: Load the first kayak onto the roof rack
+Step 2: Load the first kayak onto the rack

 Step 3: Pull out the strap